stenglein-lab/Tidyverse_learning/learning_to_plot_and_manipulate_data_in_the_tidyverse.md

 The data we will be analyzing represents historical weather data from Fort Collins, Colorado.

 This data was downloaded from the US Government's [National Centers for Environmental Information](https://www.ncdc.noaa.gov/).
-It contains montly average temperatures and precipitation data captured at a weather station in Fort Collins from 1893 - 2020.
+It contains montly average temperatures and precipitation data captured at a weather station in Fort Collins from 1893 - early 2021.

 #### Connect to the cctsi-103 server to use RStudio Server

 You can use [RStudio Desktop](https://www.rstudio.com/products/rstudio/) as a stand alone app on your computer or you can use [RStudio Server](https://www.rstudio.com/products/rstudio/#rstudio-server) hosted on a server via a web interface.
-For class today we will be using RStudio Server on the cctsi-103.cvmbs.colostate.edu server.
+For class today we will be using RStudio Server on the `cctsi-103.cvmbs.colostate.edu` server.
 To connect to this server, you will need to either be on the CSU campus or connected to the CSU VPN using the Pulse Secure desktop vpn client.

 You could also do this exercise on your own computer but it'll be necessary to have [RStudio Desktop installed](https://www.rstudio.com/products/rstudio/download/#download) and in R the [tidyverse package](https://ggplot2.tidyverse.org/#installation).